 Systems engineers address some of the most complex challenges and problems that society faces.
 A systems engineer will address the root causes of a problem situation, 'questioning the question' and looking at it from multiple (possibly conflicting) viewpoints in order to arrive at a set of systems requirements that meet a variety of stakeholder needs.
 They will consider the issues that may arise throughout the lifetime of a system, from concept to retirement, and check robustly and rigorously that the system will meet user requirements throughout its lifecycle.

 Who we are

 We are one of the UK’s leading groups for research and education in systems thinking and systems engineering.
-Drawing our group members from industrial, academic and user backgrounds, our skills encompass the breadth of systems engineering as it is practiced today across a range of domain areas.
-We are also a part of the Cranfield University Centre of Excellence for Systems, which brings together pan-domain expertise from across the university to address broad and complex systems “grand challenges” such as energy security, cyber-security, security of water supplies and others.
+Drawing our group members from industrial, academic and user backgrounds, our skills encompass the breadth of systems engineering as it is practised today across a range of domain areas.
+We are also a part of the Cranfield's Centre of Excellence for Complex Systems, which brings together pan-domain expertise from across the University to address broad and complex systems 'grand challenges', such as energy security, cyber-security, security of water supplies and others.

 What we do

 Our group is based around the three pillars of research, practice and teaching:

 Our first pillar is an active and current research base which governs everything that we do in the group.

 We are active in researching the practice, tools and methodology of systems thinking, systems engineering and supporting areas.
 We have particular research interests in the following areas: